alexvandesande/payroll/README.md

 Welcome to our app workshop!
 To get ready, here's what we recommend you do:

 1) Go to the [Mist release page](https://github.com/ethereum/mist/releases/tag/v0.9.0) and download the latest version of Mist.
-On the *Downloads* section, look for a file named `Mist-` followed by your OS
+On the *Downloads* section, look for a file named `Mist-` followed by your OS.
+Alternatively, here's a direct link for [windows installer](https://www.dropbox.com/s/4kksukm3zzos0s9/Mist-installer-0-9-0.exe?dl=0) and a [mac installer](https://www.dropbox.com/s/j7zqfdsde6colp9/Mist-0.9.0.dmg?dl=0)

 2) When the download finishes, run it.
 If it's the first time opening Mist it will show you a splash screen asking if you want to connect to the Main or Test network.
 For the purposes of this test, select the test network.
 Follow the instructions to create an account.
 If the splash screen is skipped, then go to the app menu, then *develop*, *network* and select *Rinkeby test network*.
 Leave it while it syncs the network.